tenox7/wrp/README.md

 1. [Download a WRP binary](https://github.com/tenox7/wrp/releases) and run on a  server/gateway.
 2. Point your legacy browser to the IP address:port of WRP server.
 3. Type a search string or a http/https URL and click Go.
-4. Adjust your screen width/height/scale to fit in your old browser.
+4. Adjust your screen width/height/scale/#colors to fit in your old browser.
-5. For very very very old browsers such as Mosaic 2.x and IBM WebExplorer 1.x check the I checkbox to enable ISMAP mode.
+5. For very very very old browsers such as Mosaic 2.x and IBM WebExplorer 1.x tick the I checkbox to enable ISMAP mode.
 However this normally should not be needed.
 6. Scroll web page by clicking Up/Down.
 To go to top enter 0 and click Go.

 ![ncsa mosaic on reddit in 2019](wrp.png)